 Community financial institutions in unique position to help protect older accountholders from financial elder abuse fraud

-posted by Liz Little on Friday, June 12, 2020 in SHAZAM Blog
+posted by Liz Little (Retired) on Friday, June 12, 2020 in SHAZAM Blog

 Elder financial abuse is tough to combat, in part because it often goes unreported.
 These crimes involve someone improperly using an older adult’s money or belongings for their personal use, and it can happen to seniors of all social and economic backgrounds.
 Worst of all, this crime can do irreparable damage to its victims’ finances and may ultimately deprive them of basic needs such as food, medical care or housing.

 Scammers target elders perceived to be vulnerable; those isolated, lonely, physically or mentally disabled, those unfamiliar with handling their own finances, or who’ve recently lost a spouse.
 Scammers often pose as trustworthy helpers.
 There’s been an uptick of instances of these frauds during the COVID-19 crisis.

 Many elderly victims are often too confused, fearful, or embarrassed by the crime to report it.
 It’s estimated there are at least 5 million cases of this form of elder abuse in the United States each year, but law enforcement or government officials learn of about only 1 in 25 cases.
 The National Council on Aging estimates the annual cost of elder financial abuse is up to $36.5 billion.

 Community financial institutions are in a unique position to help protect their accountholders from financial exploitation.
 Watch for these signs that may help you, and others, identify and ultimately prevent elder financial abuse:

 - Unusually large, frequent, or unexplained account withdrawals, uncharacteristic attempts to wire large sums of money, or checks written as “loans” or “gifts”